 Quacy Timmons is entering her third year as the assistant women’s basketball coach at Columbus State in the 2014-2015 season.
 Timmons brings nine years of Division I coaching experience to the Lady Cougars.

-With the Lady Cougars, Timmons will be in charge of developing post players while also serving as the recruiting coordinator.
+With the Lady Cougars, Timmons is in charge of developing post players while also serving as the recruiting coordinator.

-Timmons has spent the past six seasons at Eastern Illinois of the Ohio Valley Conference.
+Timmons spent six seasons at Eastern Illinois University of the Ohio Valley Conference.
 During her time with the Panthers, EIU posted 116 victories which included winning 84 games from 2007-2011, the most by any Eastern Illinois basketball team in a four-year period since the school transitioned into a Division I institution.